-The SLL LightBytes series was presented at two venues in 2018 and at LuxLive in London and continues in 2019.
+The SLL LightBytes series was presented at seven venues in 2018 and at LuxLive in London.
 The series was presented in partnership with sponsors Fagerhult, Thorlux, Zumtobel and Xicato.
 Developed in association with the CIBSE Facilities Management Group, it focussed on four topics: how to specify a luminaire, retrofit and upgrade, emergency lighting and the Internet of Things, and formed the basis of the lighting session at Build2Perform Live.